project-ocre/getting-started/README.md

 **Note:** Additional documentation and a step-by-step guide for working with dev containers can be found [here](https://code.visualstudio.com/docs/remote/containers-tutorial).

+## Sample Applications

+To get started building your first Ocre conainer using the provided samples, simply clone the [`getting-started`](https://github.com/project-ocre/getting-started) repo and follow the steps below.

-## Building Samples
+### Building

-1. To build a sample, simply navigate to the desired sample and run the following
+To build a sample, simply navigate to the desired sample and run the following

 ```sh